fenago/oracle19c-labs/dataguard/lab_guides/lab34.md

     Process to prepare for the standby database recovery.

     ```
-    DGMGRL> edit database stndby set state='APPLY-OFF';
+    DGMGRL> edit database orcldg set state='APPLY-OFF';
     Succeeded.
     DGMGRL>
     ```

-13. Return to the terminal session on stndby.
+13. Return to the terminal session on orcldg.
 Let's see how we can refresh the standby database with one command in case of the unresolvable scenario.
 Launch the RMAN utility to recover the standby database with one command.
 Exit the RMAN utility.

     ```
-    [oracle@stndby ~]$ rman target /
+    [oracle@orcldg ~]$ rman target /
     ```

-14. Using SQL\*Plus, connect to the stndby database.
+14. Using SQL\*Plus, connect to the orcldg database.
 Start the database and its PDB.

     ```
-    [oracle@stndby ~]$ sqlplus / as sysdba
+    [oracle@orcldg ~]$ sqlplus / as sysdba
     ```

 15. Return to the DGMGRL session on localhost.
 Start the redo apply service.

     ```
-    DGMGRL> edit database stndby set state='APPLY-ON';
+    DGMGRL> edit database orcldg set state='APPLY-ON';
     Succeeded.
     DGMGRL>
     ```

-16. Return to the SQL\*Plus session on stndby connected to the stndby database.
+16. Return to the SQL\*Plus session on orcldg connected to the orcldg database.
 In the DEV1 PDB, verify that the physical standby applies the change made to the primary database.
 Exit SQL\*Plus.